 You must be thinking what this has got to do with me not being intimidated by a blank page.

-I am coming that soon.
+I am coming to that soon.

 This was all my doing.
 I couldn’t believe how stupid I had been.
 I had to sit at my desk and pretend to work for the rest of the day and wait.
 The whole time I felt helpless, angry and lost.

-When nothing could calm my mind I took a pen and a pad and started writing everything that came to my mind.
+When nothing could calm my nerves I took a pen and a pad and started writing everything that came to my mind.
 My hands were shaking and my heart was pounding.
 But I kept writing.
 I scribbled every feeling I was experiencing.
 I wrote what a fool I was, how could I make so many mistakes, how unjustified and out of character my behavior was and how I should be punished.
 I filled three pages before I lifted my head.

 All of a sudden I started feeling good.